Male Contraceptives Myths and Facts – Male Birth Control

 Male Birth Control Pills and Injections

 While there is no FDA-approved male birth control pill on the market yet, researchers are making significant progress.
-Hormonal pills and injections for men work by reducing sperm production through the use of testosterone or other hormones.
+Hormonal pills and injections for men work by reducing sperm production through the use of testosterone levels or other hormones.
 Clinical trials have shown promising results, with some formulations achieving high efficacy rates.
 However, side effects, such as mood changes or decreased libido, are still being studied.
 These contraceptive pills for men represent a potential game-changer in the world of men’s birth control.

 Contraceptive Gels for Men